 You can also check out the Cloudinary Demo - e-commerce App.
 The demo showcases some of Cloudinary's features, shows how to take advantage of existing open source libraries (e.g., Picasso, Glide, Fresco, Imageloader) and integrates them within a functional app.
 For more info, see Introducing the Cloudinary Demo Android App, Part 1.

 - Learn more about uploading images and videos using the Android SDK.

-- See examples of powerful image and video manipulations using Android code and see our image transformations and video transformation docs.
+- See examples of powerful image and video transformations using Android code and see our image transformations and video transformation docs.